Ciara Slammed For ‘Shaming Single Women,’ Twitter Condemns Her Post Telling Them To Get Married To #LevelUp

-Ciara is taking heat on Twitter for sharing a questionable clip that reportedly “shames single women” into “leveling up” but people have varying points of view on the matter.
+Ciara is taking heat on Twitter for sharing a questionable clip that reportedly “shames single women” into “leveling up,” but people have varying points of view on the matter.

 Getting married to the man you love is something a woman can be proud of.
 Unfortunately, the 32-year-old singer-songwriter may have taken it a bit too far after she shared a clip of a pastor preaching about marriage and directed it at single women, telling them to “level up” by finding a husband.

-According to Billboard, Ciara Princess Harris, who has been mononymously known by her first name, became trending on Twitter on Sunday after she posted a clip Instagram that features John Gray’s sermon from 2016 with the caption, “#LevelUp.
+According to Billboard, Ciara Princess Harris, who has been mononymously known by her first name, became trending on Twitter on Sunday after she posted a clip on Instagram that features John Gray’s sermon from 2016 with the caption, “#LevelUp.
 Don’t Settle.”

 The clip shows Gray talking about what women can do to find themselves a husband, although half of the full sermon was actually directed at both men and women in search for a mate and having a healthy union, according to the outlet.